MatthewHiggins2017/BIO724P/docs/UsingR/Local_R_Install.md

 ## **Step 5: You can now install RStudio**

+Now R is installed we can subsequently install RStudio.

 Please go to the website: [https://posit.co/download/rstudio-desktop/](https://posit.co/download/rstudio-desktop/) and follow the guided download process.

 Make sure to select the **FREE** option and ensure the prompted RStudio download **matches your operating system** as highlighted in red below!

 ![RStudio POSIT Install](../img/RSTUDIO_POSIT_INSTALL.png)

 ## **Step 6: Open RStudio on your local computer**

 ![RStudio Local](../img/RStudio_Local.png "")